Driving in Mexico: 14 Things You Need to Know

 7. Speed limits in Mexico

 I expected that the traffic would be loose and chaotic, and it surprised me that it wasn’t.
-Everyone followed the rules, rather more than less.
+Everyone followed the rules, more often than not.
 It’s probably caused by the smart combination of:

 8. Traffic signs you should know before driving in Mexico